✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Wailea, South Maui

-Hyatt's lifestyle brand at its best — restrained luxury, beautiful design that leans into natural textures, three pools including a adults-only option, and Morimoto Maui on the beach level.
+Hyatt's lifestyle brand at its best — restrained luxury, beautiful design, three pools, and Morimoto Maui on the beach level.
 Bookable on World of Hyatt points (Category 6, 22,000 pts/night).
-See our full property review for the complete breakdown.
+See our full Andaz Maui review for the complete breakdown.

 CouplesPoints redemptionBest points value